History of hat tricks in ice hockey

 The term Hat-trick, in ice hockey, came from… cricket?

-To celebrate this stroke of genius, the whole team gathered a collection to buy him a hat and then presented it to him.
-This shows the origin of a hat trick in a game, but it’s still unknown how it made its way into Hockey.
+The entire staff came together to raise money to buy him a hat to commemorate his brilliance, which they subsequently gave to him.
+This demonstrates the beginning of a hat trick in a game, however, it is still unclear how it made its way into hockey.

 Origin of the Hat-Trick in ice hockey: a Story of Sammy Taft and Alex Kaleta

-Luckily, Kaleta scored four goals during the game and won against the Toronto Maple Leafs by 6-5.
-When the press got to know the story behind the goals, they coined a phrase.
+Fortunately, Kaleta scored four goals to defeat the Toronto Maple Leafs by a score of 6-5.
+When the public learned the history behind the objectives, a phrase was created.

-There are different types of Hat-tricks in Ice Hockey, and below, we’re going to discuss each hat trick type one-by-one :
+There are different types of Hat-tricks in Ice Hockey, and below, we’re going to discuss each hat trick types one-by-one :

 There are 3 types of Hat tricks in ice Hockey